 PLAY IN THE GARDEN

 If you are fortunate enough to have an outside area of your own, use it to your full advantage and especially when the sun is shining.
 Kick a ball, splash around in some water or have a picnic lunch.
+You can even buy picnic rugs online if you want.
 We all go a little stir crazy if we are confined within the same 4 walls for an extended period of time.
 So get outside and enjoy the fresh air!

 YOUTUBE YOGA AND FITNESS